deputat1000/stage1/Arrays and Cycles/README.md

 6. Filter array [1,6,7,8,3,4,5,6] by value >3
 7. Write a function that takes two parameters - an array and a number, and prints the index of the array element equal to the number
 8. Implement a loop that will print the number 'a' until it becomes less than 10
+9. Implement a loop that prints prime numbers to the console
 ```